Interview conducted: August 10, 2000

 AJ: -Frank Miller

 EB: Batman Year One.
 Daredevil.
-A very important person in the development of modern comics.
+A very important person in the development of

 AJ: -Jeph Loeb.